chloehudzik/workfront-learn.en/help/workfront-goals/create-your-goals/understand-how-to-use-workfront-goals.md

 ---
-title: Understand [!DNL Workfront Goals]
+title: [!DNL Workfront Goals] Overview
-description: The system administrator will learn about who can access [!DNL Workfront Goals], what permissions a system administrator has in [!DNL Workfront Goals], and how to enable [!DNL Workfront Goals] through a layout template.
+description: Learn how to navigate the Goal list, Graphs, and Goal Alignment.
 activity: use
 feature: Workfront Goals
 type: Tutorial